luyangliuable/Parallel-Computing-Notes/lab1.md

 touch filename
 ```

-Or if using vim of nano to start editing new file.
+Or if using vim or nano to start editing new file.

 ```shell
 nano filename